Powerdynamo brings new ignition & light

 #

 Do not use spark plug sockets with a resistance of more than 5kOhm.
 Better use 1 or 2kOhm ones.
 Bear in mind that spark plug sockets do age and thereby increase their internal resistance.
 Should an engine start up only when cold, a defective spark plug socket and/or spark plug is very probably the cause.
 In case of problems check high tension cables too.
-Never use carbon fibre HT-cables, never use so called "hot wires", never use resistor spark plugs.
+Never use carbon fibre HT-cables, never use so called "hot wires" which promise to increase spark.

 #